Edward Nicolls: Later life and family

 Nicolls died at his residence in Blackheath, London on 5 February 1865.
 Eleanor outlived her husband by 15 years, dying on 24 November 1880 at the age of 88.

 Legacy

 Nicolls has been described by Peter C. Smith in a history of the Royal Marines as "possibly the most distinguished officer the corps ever had."
 An anonymous detractor during the War of 1812 described Nicolls as an "impatient and blustering Irishman" but "apparently brave".
 A similar assessment was said to have been made in 1815 by Lord Bathurst, the Secretary of State for War and the Colonies, who called him "a man of activity and spirit, but a very wild fellow."

 Nicholls Town, in the Bahamas, is named for Nicolls.
 Its founders were former slaves Nicolls had helped liberate and reach British territory, where they were free.

+An enslaved man called Fernando who joined Nicolls' Corps of Colonial Marines at Pensacola remained in Florida following the British withdrawal in 1816.
+He fought alongside Native Americans resisting United States' forces invading Florida, and in 1818 was captured by Andrew Jackson and re-enslaved.
+Renamed "Polydore", Fernando/Polydore would be enslaved by the Jackson family until 1865, passing into the ownership of Andrew Jackson's grandson Samuel in Louisiana.
+Emancipated in 1865, Fernando/Polydore is recorded in the 1870 United States census as a 100 year old "retired farm labourer" who at some point between 1865-1870 had chosen as his family's surname "Nicles".